Criminal Law Process

 • To counsel on your first appeal

-Whether you have just been brought in for questioning or have been charged with or convicted of a crime, it is vitally important to protect your constitutional rights.
-Contact an experienced criminal defense attorney for help as early in the process as possible.
+Whether you have just been brought in for questioning or have been charged with or convicted of a crime, it is vitally important to contact an experienced criminal defense attorney for help as early in the process as possible.